React Native

 })

-The updatePaymentSource method is used to authorise an additional payment destination for an existing payment source in the Payments API.
+The createBeneficiary method is used to authorize an additional payment destination for an existing payment source in the Payments API.

 Lean.current.updatePaymentSource({